Mellah of Fez: Houses

+Houses on the main street of the Mellah, which distinguish themselves from houses in other parts of historic Fes by being fronted with open balconies.

 Interior of a wealthy Jewish family's house in the Mellah, photographed in 1922.
 The decoration includes traditional carved stucco and zellij tiling, mainly in geometric motifs.

 The houses of the Mellah today are notable for their marked difference from the traditional houses in the rest of the city.
 Whereas old houses in Fes el-Bali and the traditionally Muslim neighbourhoods of Fes el-Jdid have very few exterior features and generally closed-off from the outside, the Jewish houses in the Mellah often have open balconies facing the street and a greater number of windows.
 Some of these balconies are even relatively ornate and have sculpted motifs, such as those on the more modern Boukhessissat street.
 However, this characteristic is relatively recent in the architectural history of the district and older houses follow the same format as their Muslim counterparts, with an emphasis on privacy and a lack of exterior features.
 Like other traditional historic Moroccan houses, the houses of the Mellah were centered around an interior courtyard surrounded by a gallery which spanned the multiple floors of the building.
 In the case of more bourgeois or wealthy households, the interior of the house could also be richly decorated with sculpted wood and stucco.